icyphox/site/readme.md

 ## License

-I license the entirety of my site under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
-Let it be public domain.
+The entirety of the content on my site is licensed under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
+The source code for the site is licensed under the [MIT](https://opensource.org/licenses/MIT) liceense.